TELE-TWIN/clamav-faq/mirrors/MirrorsCoordination.md

 You can write your own script to regularly download this file and use it on your webserver.

-If you are running Apache and mod_access is enabled (most common setup), this can be as simple as:
+If you are running Apache and mod_access is enabled (most common setup), this can be as simple as this.

 <pre>#!/bin/bash
 . $HOME/etc/clam-clientsync.conf